 Saxe’s favourite project centres on storm surges.
 Work in the team and most procedures are still done on paper, but are gradually going digital as part of the PORTprotect project.
 Certain scenarios have recently been simulated using a multi-touch table.
 What happens, for instance, if the water level rises 80 centimetres in one hour?
 “PORTprotect is the digital gateway to disaster control,” enthused Saxe, adding, “That’s only the start and it’s my favourite project.”
 Drones may play an important role as well.
 They can be deployed to get an overview of a situation and to transmit pictures to the control centre for evaluation – just one example of many forward-looking projects. “

 “People in Hamburg love their port”

 As a mathematician, Saxe has learnt to draw abstract conclusions – an ability vital to his role as CDO and for various projects.
 Six years ago, he unveiled his vision for the Port Traffic Center at the IT Strategy Days in Hamburg.
 Vast progress has been made towards implementing his vision meanwhile.
 Saxe certainly counts among visionaries and digital leaders in Hamburg.
 Taking his staff on board and stirring up enthusiasm for his plans is one of his top priorities.
 But that comes easy to him albeit he sometimes feels like a preacher, he says.

-Yet, if HPA actually can manage operations at the port successfully from a tablet computer in 2025 or 2030, simulate and present virtual construction plans and developments, then the people of Hamburg will reap the most benefits from all the changes, if Saxe has his way.
+Yet, if HPA actually can manage operations at the port successfully from a tablet computer in 2025 or 2030, and simulate and present virtual construction plans and developments, then the people of Hamburg will reap the benefits from all the changes, if Saxe has his way.
 “The people of Hamburg love their port.
 It is up to us to make this change and transformation palpable in the new world.”